-One of the many benefits of kettlebell training is that you can do it anywhere and don’t need to concern yourself with additional equipment to break a sweat.
-One kettlebell can provide you with the basis for an astounding number of exercises that work your entire body.
-Cost and time-efficiency?
-Yes, please!
+One of the many benefits of kettlebell training is that you can do it anywhere and it only involves one piece of equipment.
+Yet, that one kettlebell provides you with the basis for an astounding number of exercises and a range of variations to work your entire body.
+Fun and effective?
+Yes!

 - Full-body warm-up